Rising-Stars-by-Sunshine/SDL-workflow-tutorial/README.md

 * Solution based on forward induction <br>

 	Here we use forward induction to solve the game.
-Forward induction is based on the assumption that past play was rational.
+Forward induction is based on the assumption that past play was rational(Govindan and Wilson 2009).
 That is, players may form a belief of what types of other players are by observing their past actions.
 And players can make decisions based on their beliefs.<br>

 	To disrupt other players’ cooperation, player 1 wants to cooperate with one of the other players, thus seizing the remaining player’s money.
 To reach cooperation, player 1 promises that he won’t seize his partner’s money after seizing another player’s money and offers part of his money to his partner at the beginning to show his loyalty. <br>